feross/simple-peer/README.md

 Call this method whenever the remote peer emits a `peer.on('signal')` event.

-The `data` will be a `String` that encapsulates a webrtc offer, answer, or ice candidate.
+The `data` will encapsulate a webrtc offer, answer, or ice candidate.
 These messages help the peers to eventually establish a direct connection to each other.
-The contents of these strings are an implementation detail that can be ignored by the user of this module; simply pass the data from 'signal' events to the remote peer, call `peer.signal(data)`, and everything will just work.
+The contents of these strings are an implementation detail that can be ignored by the user of this module;
+simply pass the data from 'signal' events to the remote peer and call `peer.signal(data)` to get connected.

 ### `peer.send(data)`